guillermooo/sublime-undocs/source/customization/menus.rst

 - a sub-menu.

-In order to function properly, it must provide *at least* either out of
+In order to function properly, a menu item must provide at least:

 - a command name,
-- a caption and a sub-menu or
+- a caption and a sub-menu,
-- just a caption or
+- just a caption, or
 - an ID (see below).

 When parsing a menu item,
 the following rules apply:

 #.
-The presence of a sub-menu
+A menu item with a sub-menu
-   overrides the command and its arguments, making it effectively non-existent.
+   cannot invoke command.
-   It also overrides the :ref:`separator caption <menu-separators>`.
+   It also overrides the :ref:`separator caption <menu-separators>` and causes the item to render a literal hyphen as caption.

 #.
 If no caption is provided,
    a caption is inferred
    from the command's ``description`` method.
-   If neither caption nor command are provided, the caption is an empty string.
+   If neither caption nor command are provided, the caption will be an empty string.

 #.
 The character used for the mnemonic
    must be contained in the item's caption.
    Mnemonics are case-sensitive.

 #.
 Menu items referencing
-   commands that can not be found are disabled.
+   commands that cannot be found
+   are disabled.

 #.
 Menu items can be hidden or disabled
-   by the command.
+   by their referenced command.

 ..
 TODO add refs to Command methods